The Balanced Scorecard

 - Organization capital – culture, leadership, alignment, teamwork.

-(We do not have permission to republish the copyrighted strategy map figures licensed for The Business of Influence here, but you can find example strategy maps published by The Palladium Group in PDF format here.)
+(We do not have permission to republish the copyrighted strategy map figures licensed for The Business of Influence here.
+Sorry.)

 Arrows on the strategy map indicate cause and effect over time, and each perspective is examined in more detail offering up a normative checklist of a strategy’s components and interrelationships.
 Indeed, Kaplan and Norton go so far as to say that if your strategy fails to address an element in the standard strategy map then it is probably flawed.
 In other words, the strategy mapping process is often so demanding, in a constructive way, that it prompts an immediate review of the strategy definition phase.